Cisco SME Tape Configuration

 To delete a tape volume group from a Cisco SME cluster, follow these steps:

-Step 1 Click Volume Groups to display the tape volume groups in the cluster.
+Step 1 Select Volume Groups in the navigation pane to display the tape volume groups in the cluster.

 Step 2 Select a tape volume group and click Remove.